isaacjeffersonlee/maths-python-solvers/README.md

 Takes incidence matrix, unknown displacements and external forces and solves for the displacements as a function of time using Newtons Second Law.
 Also gives eigenvectors and eigenvalues.

+###### [3].
+Method of Relaxation iterator
+Takes in space seperated connected node numbers, then generates an adjacency matrix, then uses the method of relaxation to iterate a given number of times, printing a list of updated node potentials in both fractional and decimal form after each iteration.

+###### [4].
+Hitting Probability estimator
+Estimates the probability that if we start on a given node we hit a node(s) before another specified node(s).
+Uses the random module and assumes all hopping probabilities are equally distributed.

 ##### [12].
 Calculus Mode: Differential Equations
 ###### [1].
 System ODEs Solver